 that staff must have a safe, respectful and fair working environment that promotes personal growth, fiscal accountability and transparent procedures will be inherent business practices to ensure the integrity of our funding.

-E3 Community Services, values the uniqueness, dignity and worthiness of each individual we support.
-We believe that a healthy community only exists when the contributions, needs and aspirations of every individual, no matter their differences, are recognized, acknowledged, utilized and appreciated.
+E3 Community Services values the uniqueness, dignity and worthiness of each individual we support.
+We believe that a healthy community only exists when the contributions, needs and aspirations of every individual are recognized, acknowledged, utilized and appreciated.

 The individuals we support are citizens with all the rights, dignity and prerogatives of Citizens of Canada.
 The laws that apply to civil conduct of all citizens apply equally to staff involvement in individual’s lives, homes, places of employment, etc.